Kaiwang11/chorus_segment/readme.md

 The segmented songs are in ./chorus and timestamp saved in ./chorus/chorus_time.csv

 ## To Be Solved
-Data in ./chorus/chorus_time.csv might be duplicated if not removed before excution.
+Data in ./chorus/chorus_time.csv might be duplicated if ./chorus/chorus_time.csv is not be removed before excution.